italijancic/AuthAndSecurity/README.md

 1. First commit: We can see the use of cipher methods to store the passwords on data base.

 2. Second commit: We apply hashing to ours passwords

+3. Salt and Hashing Passwords: Using bcryptjs node package